Thursday, January 13, 2022

 Tip #2 – Keeping Watch

 A simple, low tech way to make sure that your home is covered is by asking a reliable friend, neighbour or family member to drop by your house every now and then to make sure everything is ok.
-Ask them to check out your home more than once a week and get them to take any post you receive in so that it doesn’t build up and become obvious that you are away.
+Ask them to check out your home more than once a week, check the family cars and get them to take any post you receive in so that it doesn’t build up and become obvious that you are away.

 Tip #3 – Update/Secure Access Points